 Applications will be assessed and accepted on the basis of availability of suitable boat spaces and applicants will be advised prior to the commencement of the season.

+New applicants are required to attend an orientation session prior to participating.
 Participants may join as individual members or through their support agency’s group membership.

 Other sailing days may also be offered throughout the year.

-PO Box 345, ALBANY WA 6331
+PO Box: 345, ALBANY WA 6331

-Sailability Participant Information:
+Sailability Participant Information

 Membership & Fees:

-Participants should be prepared with suitable clothing:
+Everyone should be prepared with suitable clothing:

-Sunglasses & a well-fitting hat (that won’t blow off -we suggest a tie cord)
+- Sunglasses & a well-fitting hat that won’t blow off (we suggest a tie cord)

-Footwear with soft rubber soles (preferably white)
+- Footwear with soft rubber soles

-A bottle of water and a healthy snack.
+- A bottle of water and a healthy snack

-Apply sunscreen before you leave home
+- Apply sunscreen before you leave home

-The skipper of the boat is in charge and responsible for the safety of all on-board.
+Skipper’s Instructions: The skipper of the boat is in charge and responsible for the safety of all on-board.
 Everyone must listen to, respect and follow the skipper’s directions and instructions.

-It is your role to take care of your person’s well-being, and encourage and support them to engage with the activity as fully as possible to ensure that they get the most out of their sailing experience.
+Support Workers: It is your role to take care of your person’s well-being, and encourage and support them to engage with the activity as fully as possible to ensure that they get the most out of their sailing experience.
 Speak with the skipper about how your person may participate & any special requirements.
 Ask for assistance if you need it.